Can you believe that it’s that time of year… again…

 Remember to check your car and homeowner’s insurance policies to make sure that your underinsured and uninsured motorist coverage is sufficient.
 This coverage affects you if you’re hit by a driver who does not have adequate insurance.
 We find many of our clients have very minimal coverage, and this very inexpensive insurance can be easily increased.

-Make sure that you have a personal umbrella liability policy to protect you in the event of a car accident or other lawsuit.
+Make sure that you also have a personal umbrella liability policy to protect you in the event of a car accident or other lawsuit that exceeds your basic coverage.

-They could be vital in protecting your assets in the event of a serious accident or other liability.
+These coverages could be vital in protecting your assets in the event of a serious accident or other liability exposure.
 Be sure to check with your insurance advisor.

-Our insurance book is available by clicking here.
+Our auto insurance book is available by clicking here.

 If it's been a while, consider doing a full review to make sure that your life insurance, annuity, and other account beneficiary designations are correct.